Hey, mister, throw it into high gear.

 Fed up with constant breakdowns and long wait times between floats, Garden District resident Richard “Dick” Nieto said the Krewe of House Floats is the absolute worst parade in the history of New Orleans.

-“I kept hearing how this Krewe of House Floats parade was going to be big so I grabbed a front-row spot for this here parade a few days before they released the map and I tell you what, the first float was absolutely beautiful but I’ve been staring at it for almost a week now.
+“I kept hearing about this Krewe of House Floats parade so I grabbed a front-row spot for this here parade a few days before they released the map and I tell you what, the first float was absolutely beautiful but I’ve been staring at it for almost a week now.
 When is it going to move?!”

-The Krewe of House Floats, which is in its first year, has prided itself on providing New Orleans with a substitute Mardi Gras experience during the COVID-19 pandemic like the Krewe of Parents.
+The Krewe of House Floats, which is in its second year, has prided itself on providing New Orleans with a substitute and now additional Mardi Gras experience during the COVID-19 pandemic and beyond like the Krewe of Parents.
 Though, some are not happy with it.

 “Look, I’m New Orleans born and raised so I’m used to things not working on time, but this is beyond ridiculous.
 This first float has literally not moved an inch since I got here.
 And they ain’t throwing nothing!
 I just see the riders get on and off and doing a little wave.
 They may as well be doing a parade in San Francisco or for a homecoming.”